 Ms. Kyles is the mother of an eight year old daughter.
 Libby graduated from Western Carolina University in 2000 and received her bachelors degree in Elementary Education with a minor in psychology.
 Receiving her National Board Certification in 2011, she graduated from East Tennessee State University in 2013 with a masters degree in Educational Leadership.
 In August 2014 she became a founding member of YTL Training Programs, Youth Transformed for Life, an organization that has provided summer programming for 12-19 year olds for the past 5 years, after school programming for Middle and high school students for the past two years and began summer programming for girls ages 8-12 this year.
 Ms Kyles has also been a teacher in Asheville City Schools for the past 14 years.

-City of Asheviile Volunteer of the year 2018
+City of Asheville Volunteer of the year 2018

 1st Vice Chair of Precinct 1

 Member of Women for Change with Change Healthcare